 How a Single-Member LLC Pays Employment Taxes for Employees

-A single-member LLC (SMLLC) is a unique hybrid in the world of business types.
-The SMLLC has the structure and liability protection of a limited liability company (LLC), but it can pay taxes like a sole proprietor.
+A single-member LLC (SMLLC) has the structure and liability protection of a limited liability company (LLC), but it can pay income taxes like a sole proprietor.
 This tax structure is called a disregarded entity.
+The SMLLC is a unique hybrid in the world of business types.

 There can be some confusion about how the SMLLC pays employment taxes—the taxes withheld from the pay of employees.
 Specifically, the question is which Employer ID Number the SMLLC is supposed to use for this purpose.

 SMLLCs as Employers and Taxpayers

-Single-Member LLC has the advantage of being in a specific limited liability company business form.
+Single-Member LLCs have the advantage of being in a specific limited liability company business form.
 This structure allows for the separation of the business owner for legal and liability purposes.
-But the SMLLC member files income taxes like a sole proprietor.
+However, the SMLLC member files income taxes like a sole proprietor.

-Because a single-member LLC is disregarded as an entity for tax purposes, there is a lot of confusion about how they pay employment taxes.
+Because a single-member LLC is disregarded as an entity for tax purposes, there is confusion about how they pay employment taxes.
 In essence, they are both the employer and the employee.
-Is the member responsible for paying these taxes through the owner's Social Security Number, or does the business pay these taxes through the entity's EIN?
+Is the member responsible for paying these taxes through the owner's Social Security Number, or does the business pay these taxes through the business entity's employer identification number (EIN)?

 The problem comes with the concept of needing an EIN.
 Businesses need EINs for two reasons: